open-eid/CDOC2/auth.md

 ## General protocol flow

-1. Client retrieves the list of `serverID` and `capsuleID` from header of CDOC2 Container
+1. Client retrieves the list of `serverBaseURL` and `shareId` from header of CDOC2 Container
-2. Client connects to every server and exchanges `capsuleID` with `serverNonce`.
+2. Client connects to every server and exchanges `shareId` with `serverNonce`.
 Every server will reply with different `serverNonce`.
 3. Client constructs authentication data to be signed with authentication means.
 4. Client signs the data and creates the authentication signature.
 5. Client constructs a list of authentication tickets from authentication data and authentication signature, so that every server will have different ticket.